alvyjudy/alvyjudy.github.io/_drafts/over-complicate.md

 When I first started coding, I actually followed the idea of "do not re-invent the wheel" and "do not repeat" yourself quite stringently.
-This wasn't due to a conscious efforts but rather lack of skills.
+This wasn't due to conscious efforts but rather lack of skills.
 I couldn't really accomplish much without using third party libraries, and my code was simple, so there wasn't much repetition to start with.
 Later, as my skills grew, so did the temptation to re-invent the wheel.
 It felt really good indeed, when I told